 Will I need to take vitamin supplements after weight loss surgery and if so, for how long?

 Following a gastric bypass, you will be on life long vitamin supplementation.
 Your dietitian will provide more specific advice at follow up appointments.

-What happens if the surgery doesn’t work?
+What happens if my weight loss surgery doesn’t work?

-Bariatric surgery has a very high success rate, but requires commitment to diet regimes post-operatively from the patient.
+Bariatric surgery has a very high success rate but requires commitment to diet regimes post-operatively from the patient.
 If for any reason the operation is unsuccessful e.g. due to insufficient weight loss or complications, revision procedures are possible.
 However, these operations carry a higher risk and further discussion with the surgeon is required.
 For more information on bariatric rescue click here.